 Friendly fire will be turned on, so you can frag your friends to your heart's liking, having them, or you, respawn as soon as you're dead.
 Treasure chests and ammo crates spawn just like normal, although resource generation is apparently upped somewhat.

-At the time, Epic said that players will have an "extended period of time to roam around the map", which would almost suggest a free for all, but the dev's aspirations for Fortnite's new mode lie elsewhere.
+At the time, that players will have an "extended period of time to roam around the map", which would almost suggest a free for all, but the dev's aspirations for Fortnite's new mode lie elsewhere.
 Oh yes, and how could we forgot, there will be truckload of llamas.

 Our parallel with Minecraft wasn't unfounded, as Epic pointed out that the Playground LTM "represents [their] initial step into what a creative mode looks like in Fortnite".
 The company wants Fortnite players to try things out, weapons and strategies included, goof off and just plain have fun.